mvc

 Cyclic Voltametry Rs.
 100

-The department has six well established laboratories with instruments such as Thermalcycler, Spectrophotometer, nanodrop, AFM, Raman spectrophotometer, ELISA reader, Gel Documentation, CO2 Incubator, Fermentor, Real time PCR, Flow cytometer, Gas liquid chromatography, Potentiostat, and Fluorescent microscope.
+The department has six well established laboratories with instruments such as Gradiant Thermalcycler, Real time PCR, Atomic absorption spectrophotometer, nanodrop, ELISA reader, Gel Documentation, CO2 Incubator, Fermentor, Gas liquid chromatography, Potentiostat, and Fluorescent inverted microscope.

 Name of the invention Year Patent Number